net-lisias-kspu/Historian/README.md

 * `Scale` Scale of the image relative to itself.
 For example, a value of `2.0,2.0` doubles the size of the texture, while maintaining the aspect ratio. _Default: 1.0,1.0_

 If a `Size` property is not defined (or if the size is a zero vector), the size of the image is used automatically.
 Otherwise it denotes  the size of the image relative to screen dimensions.
 For example, a value of `1.0,1.0` ensures the image takes up the size of the entire screen. _Default: 0.0,0.0_

+##### INHERIT

+An `INHERIT` element will include all the elements from another layout file (unless they are explicitly excluded) into the current layout.

+* `LayoutName` The filename of the layout to include.
+NOTE: this is case sensitive and MUST end in `.layout`.
+Invalid layout names will result in the `INHERIT` element being ignored.
+* `EXCLUDE` A block specifying a list of named elements from the inherited layout that should not be displayed.
+Unrecognised element names will be ignored.
+Example:
+    EXCLUDE
+	{
+		Element = SmallFlag
+		Element = DetailText
+	}

 #### Kerbin days and months.